shiba517/ed_so-MSP3/README.md

 --- | --- |
 Image of recipe should be near the upper left of the scren Recipe name, username, creation date, likes, servings, cooking curation, and recipe description should appear near the upper right of the screen
-Recipe ingredients list should appear near the lower left of the screen Recipe instructions list should appear near the lower right of the screen Recipe ingredints will appear in an unordered list format
+Clicking on the 'like' icon (heart) will increment the number below it by 1 Recipe ingredients list should appear near the lower left of the screen Recipe instructions list should appear near the lower right of the screen Recipe ingredints will appear in an unordered list format